demisto/content/Packs/AWS-SecurityLake/Integrations/AWSSecurityLake/README.md

 ***
 Retrieves a snapshot of the current Region, including whether Amazon Security Lake is enabled for those accounts and which sources Security Lake is collecting data from.
+In order to run this command the user must have 'securitylake' permissions.

 #### Base Command